mousepawmedia/devdocs/source/setup/about.rst

 The best way to think of Linux is as a box of LEGOs - you decide what you want, and snap the pieces together.
-Some computer nerds like to start with just the Linux kernal itself and add each piece manually, but the rest of us like to have a starting place.
+Some computer nerds like to start with just the Linux kernel itself and add each piece manually, but the rest of us like to have a starting place.
 That's one of the reasons we use Ubuntu-based distros.

 The most common distro at MousePaw Games is **Ubuntu** itself.
 It's unique,